Enforcement Summaries

 Each case is different and may vary in investigative scope, complexity, and time required to review.
 Some cases may involve multiple individuals or organizations, traverse multiple states and/or U.S. territories, and include multiple alleged violations—any of which might require extensive investigative resources to obtain sufficient evidence to determine whether an alleged violation has occurred.
 Other cases may be more straightforward, where the initial evidence clearly substantiates the alleged violation, allowing Investigative and Enforcement Services to more quickly process the case to help APHIS officials determine the appropriate resolution.
 Finally, Investigative and Enforcement Services conducts a streamlined review of most cases involving alleged regulated garbage and passenger baggage violations in support of agricultural quarantine inspection activities.
 These cases are completed as part of an expedited resolution program, in which Customs and Border Protection refers a case to APHIS while simultaneously providing evidence related to the alleged violation.

-In fiscal year 2022, Investigative and Enforcement Services opened a total of 1,389 new cases.
-Of those cases, 734 consisted of referrals in support of agricultural quarantine inspection activities and were handled as part of the expedited resolution program.
-The remaining 655 investigations involved referrals from each of the four APHIS programs and Customs and Border Protection.
-Distribution of those 655 investigations, and of the 734 cases in support of agricultural quarantine inspection activities are shown in the following two charts, categorized by program area.
+In fiscal year 2023, Investigative and Enforcement Services opened a total of 1,031 new cases.
+Of those cases, 411 consisted of referrals in support of agricultural quarantine inspection activities and were handled as part of the expedited resolution program.
+The remaining 620 investigations involved referrals from each of the four APHIS programs and Customs and Border Protection.
+The distribution of these 1,031 cases is shown in the following two charts, categorized by program area.

 *Chart does not include new cases referred as part of the regulated garbage (rg) and passenger baggage (pb) expedited resolution programs.